Electroweak diboson production in association with a high-mass dijet system in semileptonic final states from $pp$ collisions at $\sqrt{s} = 13$ TeV with the ATLAS detector: Event selection and background estimation

-A data-driven procedure is applied to the simulated \Wjets and \Zjets events to correct for this shape mis-modelling.
+A data-driven procedure, similar to that described in \cite{STDM-2017-20}, is applied to the simulated \Wjets and \Zjets events to correct for this shape mis-modelling.
 Reweighting factors are derived from WCRs and ZCRs as functions of \mjjtag, and applied in all SRs and CRs (for the 0-, 1-, and 2-lepton regions) to the MC simulation of \Wjets and \Zjets events.
 The non-\Wjets(\Zjets) contributions, as predicted by MC, are subtracted from data and the resulting distribution is normalized to unity; the resulting shape is compared with the one from the MC simulation of \Wjets(\Zjets) processes and the reweighting factors are estimated by performing a linear fit as a function of \mjjtag.
+Reweighting factors are applied to events provided that the computed values are positive; if a computed value is negative, a factor of zero is assigned instead.
+Given the observed mismodeling, a linear model was found to be sufficient to describe and correct it; more complex models, although capable of incorporating additional event information, did not lead to significant improvements.

 The procedure is done separately for the merged and resolved analyses.
 For the \Wjets process, the reweighting factor derived in the WCRs ranges from 1.04~(1.16) at $\mjjtag = 400$~\GeV\ to 0.58~(0.51) at $\mjjtag = 3000$~\GeV\ in the resolved~(merged) analysis.
 For the \Zjets process, the reweighting factor derived in the ZCRs ranges from 1.10~(1.20) at $\mjjtag = 400$~\GeV\ in the resolved~(merged) analysis to 0.56~(0.55) at $\mjjtag = 3000$~\GeV.
 A demonstration of the procedure for the \Zjets is shown in Figure \ref{fig:mjjreweighting_fit}.